ODB Features

 - Built-in support for standard C++98 containers (

-, unordered containers, etc). - Support for change-tracking containers to minimize database load.
+array, unordered containers, etc). - Support for change-tracking containers for efficient database updates.

 - Change-tracking equivalents for: